peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 Note that some B-spline packages define rational B-spline curves as using control points and weights, that is, N-dimensional control points in conventional coordinates, along with a separate number, or <i>weight</i>, for each control point.
-To convert such control points to homogeneous coordinates, multiply each conventional coordinate by its weight, then append the weight as the control point's last coordinate.
+To convert such a control point to homogeneous coordinates, multiply each of its conventional coordinates by its weight, then append the weight as the control point's last coordinate.

 <b>NURBS Curves</b>